Elive/synthwave-player/README.md

 -   **👻 No Vanishing Music:** Tracks and albums on streaming services can disappear overnight due to expired licensing agreements.
 Your personal, self-hosted library is permanent.
 Your favorite songs will never be pulled from your collection.

 -   **🔊 Uncompromised Audio Quality:** Many collectors prefer lossless formats like FLAC to preserve the full quality of their music.
 While some streaming services offer higher tiers for this, a self-hosted player lets you stream your high-fidelity files without compromise or extra cost.

--   **🎤 For Music Creators:** Are you a musician or composer?
-This platform can become your own record label.
-Publish your works-in-progress or finished masterpieces directly to your server, share them with fans, and bypass the corporate gatekeepers of the music industry dictatorship.
-You control the distribution, you own the rights, and you're not bound by any platform's rules.

 -   **✨ The Full Aesthetic Experience:** A generic, modern UI can't capture the spirit of the enjoyable music.
 The Synthwave Player is designed to immerse you in the neon-drenched, world of dreams to elevate your experience.
 Because it's not just about listening, it's about the vibe.
 Spotify sells you music, this player gives you a time machine to repair the past.